bryan-gilbert/proto-EdEHR/docs/TechnicalArchitectureResearch.md

 LTI with LMS offers some real advantages.

-LTI specification spagetti is confusing and we lack expertise to navigate the best approach as 2019 approaches.
+LTI specification spaghetti is confusing and we lack expertise to navigate the best approach as 2019 approaches.

 Going with just LTI 1.0 means the course instructors have a more difficult time setting up their assignments.